Skip to main content

 How to prevent typos in the first place

-A four-step proofread catches roughly 90% of resume typos:
+A four-step proofread catches roughly 90% of resume typos.
+Run these in order before any submission:

 1. Read it out loud.
 Your eye skips typos when reading silently.
 Your mouth catches them.
 Read the entire resume aloud once before any submission.